"Good travel photography is all about conveying your emotional response to being some place new"

 This morning we photograph the Tashilhumo Monastery before driving back to Lhasa.
 This afternoon we spend leisurely exploring Barkhor Street.
 Farewell dinner tonight.

-Day 13: LHASA TO BEIJING
+Day 13: LHASA TO Kathmandu

 Morning photography before we fly back to Kathmandu for your international flights back home.